 Waterproof Backpacking Backpack

 Keep your winter camping gear dry with a waterproof backpacking backpack.
 Your backpack must also be comfortable, lightweight, and big enough to store all your winter camping equipment.
 The best winter backpack depends on the length of your trip and type of activity (camping, backpacking, skiing, etc).

 Eye protection is incredibly important – and all too often overlooked – for winter outdoor activities.
 While it’s all but an essential for backpackers, mountaineers, and others traveling long distance, it’s also beneficial for winter car camping.

 According to the American Academy of Ophthalmology, the snow reflects almost 80% of UV radiation.
 The sun’s reflection from the snow can cause discomfort, sunburn, and even snow blindness (a form of temporary vision loss).

 Although a pair of full-blown snow goggles or glacier goggles are best for many winter activities, a good pair of sunglasses are all you really need for winter camping.

+Rain and snow can make the hiking trails very slick in the winter!
 That’s why winter hikers and backpackers need a good pair of trekking poles to maintain their balance (and help maintain momentum) on this slick terrain.